nballou/nickballousite/content/blog/2025-02-10-theoryhub/2025-02-10-theoryhub.markdown

 One common proposal to strengthen the derivation chain is to make greater use of Directed Acyclic Graphs (DAGs)---graphs consisting of nodes (variables such as psychological traits or environmental factors), connected by arrows, which signify directional causal effects.
 These graphs are 'acyclic,' such that causality flows in one direction only.
 Using DAGs, researchers can formally encode their causal assumptions or evidence.

-Using DAGs is not a cure-all: first, theories are larger than a specific causal model (a theory may entail somewhere betwen many to infinite possible DAGs), and second, using a DAG does not constrain the universe of (non-)parametric models that could be used.
+Using DAGs is not a cure-all: first, theories are larger than a specific causal model (a theory may entail many or even infite infinite possible DAGs), and second, using a DAG does not constrain the universe of (non-)parametric models that could be used.
 As Eiko Fried (2020)[^5] wrote:

 [^5]: Fried, E. I. (2020).
 Lack of Theory Building and Testing Impedes Progress in The Factor and Network Literature.
 Psychological Inquiry, 31(4), 271--288. <https://doi.org/10.1080/1047840X.2020.1853461>